REV23Docs/rev23-desktop-docs/docs/concepts/appointment-confirmations-reminders.md

     + **Appointment Reminder Email Template**
 10. Click the **Save & Close** action to save the Virtual Receptionist Options

-> If you wish to create a brand new template rather than cloning an existing, the template needs a **Data Type** of *Appointment*.
+> If you wish to create a brand new template rather than cloning an existing, the template's **Data Type** must be set to *Appointment*.

 ### Built-in Templates